Questions and Answers about Concessions

 How long are the terms for concession contracts?

 Generally, concession contract terms are five to ten years.
 However, capital improvement requirements may warrant a longer term up to 30 years for marina operations and 50 years for lodging as provided for in statute.
 Any other contract terms over 20 years require special legislation.

 How can a person find out about concession opportunities?

 The Department maintains a mailing list of interested individuals who receive notices about concession opportunities as they occur.
-Concession opportunities also are advertised in State and regional newspapers, in the State’s contracts registry, in minority and trade newspapers, and on the Department’s website (www.parks.ca.gov).
-To be added to the mailing list, send us your contact information or call the Concessions Program Office at 916-653-7733.
+Concession opportunities are advertised in State, regional and trade newspapers, on the State’s RFP advertising portal, and on the Department’s website.
+To be added to the mailing list, send us your contact informationor call the Concessions Program Office at 916-653-7733.

 What restrictions/limitations exist on the types and locations of concessions?

-Concession capital improvements, programs, products, and services must be compatible with the classification and general plan of the affected park unit.
+Concession capital improvements, programs, products, and services must be compatible with the park unit's classification and general plan.

 How many proposals/bids are generally received on a concession?